109AD/Tutorial/README.md

-This is my experience with GitHub.
+This is my first experience with GitHub.